yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-alerts-health-check.md

 1. Click **Add Channel** and then complete the **Create new alert channel** dialog.

+1. Use the **Name** field to provide a descriptive name for your channel.

 1. Select the target for the channel.

     If you select **Email** as the target, perform the following:

-      - Provide a descriptive name for your channel.

       - To use the details provided on the **Health** tab for the recipients and the mail server, select the **Use recipients specified on Health tab** and **Use SMTP server specified on Health tab** options.
 See [Configure health check](#configure-health-check).